 Black carbon is fine, dark carbonaceous particulate matter produced from the incomplete combustion of materials containing carbon (such as coal, oil, and biomass such as wood).
 It is of concern due to health effects, and also as a suspected contributor to climate change.
-In 2016, the Black Carbon Network measured black carbon at 14 sites using an automatic instrument called an Aethalometer[TM].
+In 2017, the Black Carbon Network measured black carbon at 14 sites using the Aethalometer[TM] automated instrument.
 During the year Birmingham Tyburn Roadside was replaced by Birmingham A4540 Roadside.
 The Aethalometer[TM] measures black carbon directly, using a real-time optical transmission technique.
 The objectives of the network are as follows: